santiallende/myWebsite/content/form/contact.md

 ---
 date: "2019-02-25T13:38:41-06:00"
 description: Schedule a free 15-minute consultation [here](https://drsanti.sessionshealth.com/request). <br/> <br/> Please contact me with any inquiries regarding my services. <br/> <br/> By submitting this form, you acknowledge that electronic communication, including web forms and email, is limited in terms of privacy and may be intercepted by a third party.
 Any inquiry of services does not constitute a therapeutic relationship. <br/> <br/> Tel.
-(206) 588-6067 <br/> <br/> Office Location: Upper Queen Anne
+(206) 588-6067
 draft: false
 formspree_form_id: xeqbkrrl
 layout: split-right